Symptoms occur when a blood clot breaks loose and blocks arteries elsewhere in the body.

 Diagnosis of Noninfective Endocarditis

 Distinguishing between noninfective and infective endocarditis is difficult but important because treatment differs.
-Noninfective endocarditis may be diagnosed when echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more detects vegetations on the heart valves.
+Noninfective endocarditis may be diagnosed when echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more detects vegetations on the heart valves.
 Echocardiography cannot determine whether vegetations are infected.
 In order to detect whether microorganisms are present, blood cultures Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more are done.
 If no bacteria or other microorganisms are detected by blood culture, it is more likely that the endocarditis is noninfectious.
 Blood tests for substances that may indicate the cause of noninfective endocarditis may be needed.

 Treatment of Noninfective Endocarditis